-This plant is not that easy to maintain and taken care of.
+This plant is not that easy to maintain and take care of.
 In order to do so, you should consider some essential things that will help the plant thrive and grow healthy.

-This plant is preferred to thrive in nano aquariums, therefore, is great for medium tanks as well.
-It is most effective when cultivated in small groups in the middle ground of the tank, having a calm background, in order to provide the proper space to its special leaf form and create a stunning pattern.
+This plant is preferred to thrive in nano aquariums.
+Therefore, it is great for medium tanks as well.
+It is most effective when cultivated in small groups in the middle ground of the tank, having a calm background, in order to provide the proper space for its special leaf form and create a stunning pattern.

 This plant can grow submerged or emersed, with and without soil.
 Therefore, the water parameters are very important and vital for this plant.
 When taking care of it, you should consider a temperature of 64 to 82 °F (18 to 28 °C).
 The pH level should be from 6 to 7.5, and an interval of 2-12 dKH.